Australia at risk

 So what’s causing the problem?

 Burning fossil fuels such as coal, oil and gas releases the greenhouse pollution which causes climate change.
-Coal power is used to generate about 80 percent of Australia's electricity.
-It is our biggest single contributor to greenhouse pollution.
-Today, Australia's 24 coal-power stations produce one third of our greenhouse pollution.
+Coal power is used to generate about 75 percent of Australia's electricity.
+The good news is that that figure’s down from a peak of 84 percent at the end of 2008.
+Coal is our biggest single contributor to greenhouse pollution.
+Today, Australia's 24 coal-power stations produce one-third of our greenhouse pollution.
 Australia may have large coal reserves, but we are also blessed with some of the planet's best wind and solar resources.

 No one's saying we should turn off our coal power stations overnight.
 But the solutions for a clean energy future are ready and available right now.
 The longer we delay this inevitable transition, the more difficult it will be for our children and future generations.
 As we make this shift to clean, green technology of the future, we can ensure workers and families who are economically reliant on coal have a 'fair go'.